-(ii) if either party wishes to give formal notice of any matter in under or in connection with this Contract to the other party, it shall be in writing and shall be delivered to the other party personally or sent by prepaid first-class post, recorded delivery or by commercial courier, at its registered office (if a company) or (in any other case) its principal place of business, or sent by fax to the other party’s main fax number.
+(ii) if either party wishes to give formal notice of any matter in under or in connection with this Contract to the other party, it shall be in writing and shall be delivered to the other party personally or sent by prepaid first-class post, recorded delivery or by commercial courier, at its registered office (if a company) or (in any other case) its principal place of business.

 20.4 Waiver and cumulative remedies:

 (a) A waiver of any right under the Contract is only effective if it is in writing and shall not be deemed to be a waiver of any subsequent breach or default.
 No failure or delay by a party in exercising any right or remedy under the Contract or by law shall constitute a waiver of that or any other right or remedy, nor preclude or restrict its further exercise.
 No single or partial exercise of such right or remedy shall preclude or restrict the further exercise of that or any other right or remedy.

 (b) Unless specifically provided otherwise, rights arising under the Contract are cumulative and do not exclude rights provided by law.

 (a) If a court or any other competent authority finds that any provision of the Contract (or part of any provision) is invalid, illegal or unenforceable, that provision or part-provision shall, to the extent required, be deemed deleted, and the validity and enforceability of the other provisions of the Contract shall not be affected.